ZHJEE/OpenTAP/doc/User Guide/CLI Usage/Readme.md

 To see what packages you currently have installed, use the `tap package list --installed` option.
 You can view what packages are in a specific install directory with `tap package list --installed --target <install path>`.
-By default, `list` only shows packages compatible with your OS and CPU architecture.
+By default, `list` only shows packages compatible with your OS and CPU architecture, and your currently installed packages.
 To see all packages, use the `--all` flag.

 ### install